congnghia0609/ntc-rcrypto/README.md

 # ntc-rcrypto
-ntc-rcrypto is module ruby cryptography.
+ntc-rcrypto is a module ruby cryptography.

 ## Installation